DanialArab/my_AWS_ML_Specialty_Exam/README.md

 For instance, performing a 5-fold cross-validation generates four models, four datasets to train the models, four datasets to evaluate the models, and four evaluations, one for each model.
 In a 5-fold cross-validation for a binary classification problem, each of the evaluations reports an area under curve (AUC) metric.
 You can get the overall performance measure by computing the average of the four AUC metrics.

++ Other cross-validation methods

+You can use a host of other cross-validation methods, depending on your requirements.
+If you have a **small dataset, for instance, consider Leave-one-out cross-validation** or, as mentioned above, K-fold cross-validation.
+Or you might use the **Stratified K-fold cross-validation** when you have **imbalanced data**.
+Just remember that these techniques increase the computational power needed during training.

 ## References: